Sleepless nights? what to eat to sleep better

 In order for your body to function properly and this translates into better nights sleep, you should favor foods that are low in calories and rich in nutrients, as well as those that help you have peaceful nights.

 Betting on foods rich in melatonin, as well as those that help in its production, is one of the natural ways to sleep better through food.
 In addition to inducing and regulating sleep, melatonin it is also responsible for regulating our body's metabolic function during the day.

 Know some foods rich in melatonin that help you sleep better.

 Milk and derivatives

-Fish, in addition to being a healthy food rich in essential nutrients for the proper functioning of the body, stimulates the production of melatonin, as it contains tryptophan.
+Fish, in addition to being a healthy food rich in essential nutrients for the proper functioning of the body, stimulates the production of melatonin, because it contains tryptophan.
 Cod, sardines and salmon are good examples.

-Turkey is a very powerful food for sleep well, since, in addition to containing a high concentration of tryptophan, it is also a good source of calcium, which promotes sleep quality.
+Turkey is a very powerful food for sleep well, since, in addition to containing a high concentration of tryptophan, it is also a good source of calcium, which promotes the quality of sleep.

-A dietary routine that includes vegetables is associated with a night's sleep that lasts 8 hours or more.
+A food routine that includes vegetables is associated with nights of sleep lasting 8 hours or more.
 Spinach is a good example.
-They are rich in magnesium, which is essential for the brain to function properly.
-When there is a lack of magnesium in your body, your brain suffers, giving you free access to bad nights.
+They are rich in magnesium, which is essential for the proper functioning of the brain.
+When there is a lack of magnesium in your organism, your brain suffers, giving you free access to bad nights.

-In addition to avoiding sleepless nights, they work well as a snack, in case you are unable to control hunger outside mealtimes.
+In addition to avoiding sleepless nights, they work well as a snack, in case you can't control hunger outside of meal times.
 Despite being made up of good fats, they are quite caloric.
-Therefore, you should ingest them in small amounts.
+Therefore, you should eat them in small amounts.

 Coffee, Black Tea and Green Tea